Buying a good quality blender nowadays does not require spending over $400 as it would five years ago.

-Unlike the Vitamix that only has a 4 prong blade design this one comes with 6 prongs!
+Unlike the Vitamix that only has a 4 prong blade design, this blender has 6 prongs!

 There’s a 4-prong blade on top and another 2-prong blade at the bottom that helps scrape off stuff that the other blade cannot reach.

-This means a smoother smoothies and finer grounded coffee beans (if you like coffee).
+This means a smoother smoothie and finer grounded coffee beans (if you like coffee).

 A knob controls the speed of the blade which gives you more control on how fine or chunky you’d like your recipes to be.

 The middle dial is there to control the blade from low to high setting.
-On the left is the pulse and soup setting.
+On the left are the pulse and soup setting.
 And on the right is the on/off switch.